 Finally, we captured cases in which constitutions permitted, promoted, or mandated positive measures to advance equality in general or in family, economic, social, or political life.

-The following procedure was used to identify both the main constitutional texts and all amendments (as of May 2014 overall, and May 2017 for certain variables):
+The following procedure was used to identify both the main constitutional texts and all amendments as of May 2017:

 If any constitution explicitly designated other sources of law as having constitutional status, these additional laws were identified and coded as well.
 This was the only case in which laws that were not included directly in the constitutional text were coded in this phase of the project.
 For those countries with federal systems, only federal constitutions were considered and not those of the provincial, state, or local jurisdictions.